google/gke-policy-automation/README.md

 * When running the tool in GCP environment, the tool will use the [attached service account](https://cloud.google.com/iam/docs/impersonating-service-accounts#attaching-to-resources) by default
-* When running locally, use `gcloud auth application-default login` command to obtain application default credentials
+* When running locally, use `gcloud auth application-default login` command to get application default credentials

-It is also possible to use credentials from service account key file by passing `--creds` parameter with a path to the file.
+* To use credentials from service account key file pass `--creds` parameter with a path to the file.

+The IAM `roles/container.clusterViewer` is required as a minimum.

 ## Contributing